 Conducting a mobile app security audit requires an effective strategy and knowledge of the issues IT might encounter.

 Mobile apps are essential for hybrid and remote organizations.
-Employees in these organizations need real-time access to corporate data and backend systems anytime, anywhere.
-This raises the stakes for conducting mobile app security audits during app development and while the app is in production.
+Employees need real-time access to corporate data, cloud services and backend systems from anywhere, which makes mobile apps an important access point into the enterprise environment.
+This raises the stakes for conducting mobile app security audits during app development, before major releases and while the app is in production.
+Mobile app security audits should be part of the application lifecycle, not a one-time check before release.

 What is a mobile app security audit?